 - 1. 20% Active Class Participation

-- 2. 30% Simulation Analyses
+- 2. 25% Simulation Analyses

 - 3. 15% Team Presentation (what went right/what went wrong and why)

-- 4. 35% Final Exam
+- 4. 40% Final Exam

-All written work will be evaluated based on the following criteria:
+All assignments- the Simulation Analyses, Team Presentation, and Final Exam-will be evaluated based on the following five criteria: